Intestinal ischemia and infarction occurs when there is a narrowing or blockage of one or more of the arteries that supply the small intestine.

 There are several possible causes of intestinal ischemia and infarction.

-- Embolus: A blood clot from the heart or main blood vessels may travel through the bloodstream and block one of the arteries supplying the intestine.
+- Embolus: Blood clots can block one of the arteries supplying the intestine.
 People who have had a heart attack or who have arrhythmias, such as atrial fibrillation, are at risk for this problem.

 - Severe abdominal pain, even though the area is not very tender when touched

 - Blood in the stool